The Delights of Northern Italy, as Seen from the Sea

 Returning to Elba before venturing further north and west, pass by Monte Cristo, the rock made famous in literature by the French writer Alexandre Dumas.
 Casual landing on the protected island is not permitted, but it's a stirring sight.
 Further on at Pianosa, prior permission is required to stay overnight.
 Talk to us first about access requirements on all of the archipelago's smaller islands.

-Consider Tuscany for your Mediteranean holiday that includes sailing.
+Consider Tuscany for your Mediterranean holiday that includes sailing.
 All that's great about mainland Italy with charted course that's just a little less travelled, and all the better for it.

 Our client reviews about charter sailing in Italy